mosaicml/llm-foundry/mcli/README.md

-# Using MosaicML platform to train LLMs
+# Using MosaicML platform

-This folder contains examples of how to use [MosaicML platform](https://www.mosaicml.com/platform) to launch LLM training runs.
+This folder contains examples of how to use [MosaicML platform](https://www.mosaicml.com/platform) to launch LLM workloads.

 Full documentation on MosaicML platform can be found at https://mcli.docs.mosaicml.com/.